 I used one jalapeño in this batch, but according to my kid tasters, perhaps next time I could use two.
 And if you want to avoid 10 minutes of kid questions, complaints and disgusted expressions, go with tail-less shrimp.

-And you can use less of the marinate, freezing the other half for a super quick second dinner.
+You can use half of the marinate, freezing the other half for a quicker second dinner.
 Two meals, one marinate!